TemirlanBasitov/Weather-app/README.md

 Weather information is taking from AccuWeather API.
 App craeted by using asynchronous JavaScript.App does 2 GET request to API.
 First gets city or location deatils, then on the  second one gets location weather condifiton by using location deatils.
 Used technologies:
-  -HTML
-  -CSS
-  -JavaScript
-  -Bootstrap
+ - HTML
+ - CSS
+ - JavaScript
+ - Bootstrap
-  -AccuWeather API
+ - AccuWeather API

+Temirlan Basitov
- 2022 Temirlan Basitob
+2022